 How to Fermi yourself toward a reasonable market estimate

 Here I use three market estimates from very different industries or tech fields to illustrate the method: robotic lawn mowers, shampoo, and fiber optics.
 Also, I will cheat a bit.
 I will use data from the web, mostly from Wikipedia.
 Just in general, Wikipedia is a fantastic resource for many tech and business discovery endeavors.
-In a different context, we have written about this in our blog previously.

 The physicist Enrico Fermi was a master estimator.
 But compared to him, you have a huge advantage: access to the web.
 This gives you lots of useful data points that you can use for your estimates.

 In this article, we will use two estimation methods:

 - Estimate based on number of units to be sold.
 If you know what a unit is and how much one unit costs, you know how many of the units would have to be sold in order to meet a certain market size.

 - Estimate based on important players’ revenues.
 If it is too hard to specify a unit, you can check the revenues of important players in a field.
 This should give you a reasonable upper bound for a market size.

 Let’s get started, and apply the number of units to be sold estimation method to robotic lawn mowers.

 Global robotic lawn mower market estimate